antonfirsov/docs/2016/07-Net-Framework-4-6-2-RS1/Framework-4-6-2-Release-RS1.md

 * [Windows Presentation Foundation](#windows-presentation-foundation)
 * [Windows Communication Foundation](#windows-communication-foundation)

 You can see the full set of changes in the [.NET Framework 4.6.2 change list](xxx) and [API diff](xxx).
-The set of [supported Windows versions](xxx) is included in the changelist.
+The set of [supported Windows versions](xxx) is included in the change list.

 ##Download Now

 You can download the .NET Framework 4.6.2 now:

-* [.NET Framework 4.6.2 Web Installer](http://go.microsoft.com/fwlink/?LinkId=780597) - Quickest install - requires an internet connection.
+* [.NET Framework 4.6.2 Web Installer](http://go.microsoft.com/fwlink/?LinkId=780597) - Quickest Install.
+Requires an internet connection.
-* [.NET Framework 4.6.2 Offline Installer](http://go.microsoft.com/fwlink/?LinkId=780601) - All-inclusive installer (includes all language packs) - does not require an internet connection.
+* [.NET Framework 4.6.2 Offline Installer](http://go.microsoft.com/fwlink/?LinkId=780601) - All-inclusive installer (includes all language packs).
+Does not require an internet connection.
-* [.NET Framework 4.6.2 Developer Pack](http://go.microsoft.com/fwlink/?LinkId=780617) - For development and build environments (includes Offline Installer and the 4.6.2 targeting pack) - does not require an internet connection.
+* [.NET Framework 4.6.2 Developer Pack](http://go.microsoft.com/fwlink/?LinkId=780617) - For development and build environments (includes Offline Installer and the 4.6.2 targeting pack).
+Does not require an internet connection.

 #Base Class Library (BCL)